Author has written 11 stories for My So Called Life, Game of Thrones, and Walking Dead.

 Hello!
 THANK YOU for reading! :D

-Female, early 30's, Los Angeles, working full time and back in grad school, TWD obsessed.
-98% of my experiences on this site have been super positive and I am grateful to be a reader, reviewer, writer, & Beta-er in such a fun, creative, and welcoming space.
+99% of my experiences on this site have been super positive and I am grateful to be a reader, reviewer, writer, & Beta-er in such a fun, creative, and welcoming space.
 I so appreciate 'follows' because no one wants to feel they're writing for an audience of zero (plus knowing people are waiting for a follow-up chapter can be a great motivator), and 'favorites' are great (a nice pat on the back), but feedback is exponentially better than either.
 Feedback helps to encourage and drive writing forward (especially when inspiration gets stuck), it can shape stories & curb missteps, and most favorably it makes this whole experience communal, connected, and reciprocal.
-Oftentimes people need a couple chapters to know for sure how they feel about a story, but if you stick with it for the long haul, it's so nice to know why! :)
+Oftentimes people need a couple of chapters to know for sure how they feel about a story, but if you stick with it for the long haul, it's so nice to know why! :)

-I posted MSCL ff for years atbefore I stopped just being an occasional reader here and started posting.
+I posted MSCL ff for years at /forum before I stopped just being an occasional reader here and started posting.
 I was a sophomore in high school when My So-Called Life first aired, and I fell in love with it instantly.
-Way back then when the show was cancelled and it left a hole in my heart, I started working on my first 'fanfiction'.
+Way back then when the show was canceled and it left a hole in my heart, I started working on my first 'fanfiction'.
 Though it took me years to know there was a name for it, and a massive universe of it.

 More on MSCL: